frank26080115/alpha-fairy/INSTRUCTIONS.md

 Close the Arduino IDE and open it again.

+**NOTE:** if you are updating the firmware (thank you for keeping up to date with my project and being patient), then you will be repeating the steps below.

 Open Arduino IDE, from the menu bar, select the correct board: Tools->Boards->ESP32 Boards->M5StickC

 ![](doc/img_instruct/select_board.png)